Good academic and disciplinary standing, 2.5 GPA, previous coursework in engineering, economics, environmental science or studies, or related fields

 The SIT web site has a complete description of the program.
 Before initiating an application with SIT students are required to meet with the Study Abroad Advisor for this program, Kristine Djerf.
 Please contact the Study Abroad office by stopping by 1111 University Capitol Centre, or calling 319-335-0353, to schedule an appointment.

 Ísafjörður, which means, “ice fjord”, is located on the peninsula of Vestfirðir (Westfjords).
 The town has a population of about 2600 inhabitants and is the largest town of the peninsula.
-The area is believed to have been first settled in the 9th century and in the 16th century the town grew as it became a trading post for foreign merchants.
-The Westfjords are known to be the coolest area in Iceland at sea level.
 The climate is tundra with average high temperatures of 51 and 54 degrees Fahrenheit in June and July respectively.
-Fishing has been the main industry but for various reasons it has been in decline.
-However, tourism is very much on the rise.
-The harbor in Ísafjörður serves ferries to nearby towns and larger cruise ships for tourists visiting the area. Ísafjörður is a major point of access to the nature perserve on the Hornstrandir Peninsula which is an uninhabited wilderness area.
-Despite its size, small population and historical isolation from the resto fo the country, the town has a relatively urban atmosphere.
-It has a school of music, museums, an airport and a hospital.
-It is also becoming known for its music festivals and as a center for alternative music outside of Iceland.
+The harbor in Ísafjörður serves ferries to nearby towns and larger cruise ships for tourists visiting the area. Ísafjörður is a major point of access to the nature preserve on the Hornstrandir Peninsula which is an uninhabited wilderness area.
+Despite its size, small population and historical isolation from the rest of the country, the town has a relatively urban atmosphere.

 The country of Iceland is known for its curious juxtaposition of ice and fire in the form of glaciers and volcanos that produce geothermal geysers.
 Iceland lies in the North Atlantic between Norway and Greenland and just south of the Arctic Circle.
 Given its position in longitude the country is inhabitable because of the warming influence of the Gulf stream.
 The country was first settled by Norwegian-Norse chieftain Ingólfr Arnarson in the year of 874.
 Today it is a democratic state with a market economy and a population of more than 325,000 people.